Montenegro road trip: A journey into history and nature

 Perast on a Montenegro road trip

-Montenegro is also known as the "Pearl of the Adria" known.
+Montenegro is also known as the "Pearl of the Adria".
 The country is characterized by its nature, coastal cities, historical sites and national parks.
 As a road traveler, you have the freedom to discover all of this at your own pace.
 Explore the country off the beaten track.
 It is worth it!
 We did a Montenegro road trip that took us from the Serbian border past Lake Skadar (Lake Skadar) to the sea at Sveti Stefan and from there on towards Dubrovnik.

 The fascination of a road trip through Montenegro lies in the variety that is offered to you.
 The winding coastal roads offer great views of the Adriatic Sea and connect you with bustling seaside towns like Kotor, Budva and the exclusive Sveti Stefan.
 If you don't like the hustle and bustle of the coast, then you should definitely consider a trip inland.